 Whether you were injured in a car crash, slip and fall, or sports accident, sustaining a concussion or serious head trauma can be a frightening experience.
 It can mean large medical bills, time off work, and other cognitive problems like loss of memory and speech impediments.
 So you may be wondering, “can I sue for a concussion?”
 The answer is, yes, in many cases.
+Courts recognize an individuals’ rights to collect financial damages in personal injury lawsuits, especially if their injury was caused by someone else’s negligence or recklessness.
+How much you might receive in compensation depends on the severity of your injuries, how many defendants there are, the facts in the case, and the skill of the head injury lawyer you hire.

 Different Types of Head Injuries